anki-code/xontrib-rc-awesome/README.md

     pip install -U git+https://github.com/yourname/xontrib-rc-yourname

     # Only for interactive mode:
-    # (You can also create autoloadable xontrib using xontrib-template.)
+    # (You can also create autoloadable xontrib using xontrib-template.
+See below.)
     echo 'xontrib load rc_yourname' >> ~/.xonshrc

     # For interactive or non-interactive (https://xon.sh/xonshrc.html):